 - Market orders are filled at the best price available

-- A runaway market can have your stop price filled at a worse price than you originally intended.
+- Fast moving markets can have your stop price filled at a worse price level than you originally intended.

 This is called slippage and for many traders, it is not a risk that is thought about nor accounted for in their trade plans.
 You never know when slippage can occur (remember it can also happen on entry into the market as well) and it is something that is difficult to plan for.

 It’s a risk that is present when volatility enters the market (or in markets that lack liquidity) and I’ve really only seen it be an issue for me when I thought I could trade the news releases.